yodrew/darkroomretreat/manuscript/introduction.md

 : the 185 year-old school of health that champions and exemplifies hygiene

 normal
 : what is biologically appropriate (not merely usual or average)

 psyche
 : the faculty of consciousness, including:

-	- forms and related centers of intelligence
+    - forms of intelligence and associations
-		- sensation: physical / moving / instinctive
+        - moving: sensation / physical / instinctive / gut / reptilian
-		- perception: emotional / feeling / intuitive
+        - feeling: perception / emotional / intuitive / heart / mammalian
-		- conception: mental / thinking / intellectual
+        - thinking: conception / mental / intellectual / brain / rational
     - parts
 		- unconscious: autonomic processes which cannot be made conscious (short of intense yogic practices), like regulating cell division or blood oxygen levels
 		- subconscious: acquired automatized knowledge, which can be made conscious, like cognizing words or walking
 		- conscious: ordinary waking awareness, as when reading this book or running an errand
     - scales
 		- cells
 		- organs
 		- systems
 		- the organism as a whole

 psychic
 :	of or relating to the psyche in general (not occult powers).
 &nbsp; &nbsp; For example, I refer to psychic illness rather than "mental" illness.
 Psychology is not just the study of the mind, but the psyche: the entire faculty of human consciousness.
 This includes emotional and physical aspects not reducible to the mental one.